Ramblings on the freeness of affine hypersurfaces: Introduction

 \section{Introduction}

-The notion of free hypersurfaces has a long and fascinated history.
-This concept was considered until now in two settings, namely \begin{enumerate}
+The notion of free hypersurface, or free divisor, has a long and fascinating history.
+This concept was considered until now mostly in two settings, namely \begin{enumerate}

-\item[{(L)}] The local setting, where one looks at germs of hypersurfaces, as in the seminal paper by K. Saito \cite{KS}.
+\item[{(L)}] The local setting, where one looks at germs of hypersurfaces, as in the seminal paper by K. Saito \cite{KS}, see Definition \ref{defFreeLoc} below.
 In particular, any plane curve singularity is free.

-\item[{(P)}] The projective setting, where one considers hypersurfaces in a complex projective space $\PP^n$, as for instance in \cite{B+,Dmax,DStExpo,DStFD,DStRIMS,Sim2,ST,To}.
-In particular, the free projective plane curves satisfy a lot of restrictions, for instance they must be rather singular, see \cite[Theorem 2.8]{DStFD}. \end{enumerate}
+\item[{(P)}] The projective setting, where one considers hypersurfaces in a complex projective space $\PP^n$, as for instance in \cite{B+,Dmax,DStFD,DStFS,Sim2,ST,To}.
+In particular, the free projective hypersurfaces satisfy a lot of restrictions, for instance they must be rather singular, namely the singular locus must have codimension one, see \cite[Theorem 2.8]{DStFD} for curves and \cite[Corollary 4.4]{DStFS} for surfaces. \end{enumerate}

 Note that the central hyperplane arrangements in some affine space $\C^m$ can be considered from both view-points, and Terao's Conjecture, see for instance \cite{DHA}, is a beautiful open problem in this area.
-More generally, any hypersurface in $\C^m$ defined by a homogeneous polynomial can be considered from both view-points, and freeness in one setting is the same as freeness in the other.
+More generally, any hypersurface in $\C^n$ defined by a homogeneous polynomial can be considered from both view-points, and freeness in one setting is the same as freeness in the other.

-In this paper we discuss the freeness for a reduced affine plane curve $X:g=0$, where $g \in R=\C[x,y]$, as well as a number of related results.
-The main object of study is the $R$-module $AR(g)$ of syzygies among the partial derivatives $g_x, g_y$ of $g$ and $g$ itself.
+In this paper we discuss the freeness for a reduced hypersurface $X:g=0$ in $\C^n$, where $g \in R=\C[x_1,\ldots,x_n]$, as well as a number of related results.
+The main object of study is the $R$-module $AR(g)$ of syzygies among the partial derivatives $g_1, \ldots,g_n$ of $g$ with respect to $x_1, \ldots, x_n$ and $g$ itself.
 This $R$-module $AR(g)$ is isomorphic to the $R$-module of $Der(g)$ of derivations of $R$ preserving the principal ideal $(g) \subset R$, see Definition \ref{def2} and Lemma \ref{ldef}.
-However, $AR(g)$ seems to contained more information than $Der(g)$, for instance it allows us to define a {\it syzygy-degree function} $sdeg:AR(g) \to \Z$, see Definition \ref{defdeg}, and the numerical invariant $mdr(g)$.
+However, $AR(g)$ seems to contained more information than $Der(g)$, for instance it allows us to define a {\it syzygy-degree function} $sdeg:AR(g) \to \Z$, see Definition \ref{defdeg}, and the numerical invariant $mdr(g)$, the minimal degree of a non-trivial syzygy in $AR(g)$.
+We denote by $Der_0(g)$ the $R$-submodule in $Der(g)$ consisting of those derivations killing the equation $g$.